Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Methods

 Sampling the parameter space is a delicate endeavor.
-The more samples we have, the finer we explore the parameter space with increasing computational cost.
-We use a five-dimensional Latin hypercube sampling \citep{LHS} to maximize the exploration while keeping the number of samples/simulations low.
-The implemented sampling consists of 47 nodes, i.e., sampled points, with each node being a unique set of the five parameters defining the merger, i.e.,
+The more samples we have, the more finely we explore the parameter space, with increasing computational cost.
+We used a five-dimensional Latin hypercube sampling \citep{LHS} to maximize the exploration, while keeping the number of samples (simulations) low.
+The implemented sampling consists of 47 nodes (sampled points) with each node being a unique set of the five parameters defining the merger; that is,

-To compute the node values with the LHS prescription, we divide the range of each individual parameter into a set of equally probable intervals and the algorithm selects one sample from each interval, ensuring that the samples are evenly spaced out across the entire range.
-We adopt a logarithmic scaling for the five components in the node $\boldsymbol\kappa$.
+To compute the node values with the LHS prescription, we divided the range of each individual parameter into a set of equally probable intervals and the algorithm selected one sample from each interval, ensuring that the samples were evenly spaced out across the entire range.
+We adopted a logarithmic scaling for the five components in the node $\boldsymbol\kappa$.

-We verify that the progenitors are on merging trajectories before evolving the initial conditions generated by the 47 nodes at full resolution.
-To do so, we generate the initial conditions at lower dark matter resolution, i.e., $m_{\rm DM}^{low} = 10^3 \unit{M_\odot}$ and evolve them.
+We verified that the progenitors were on merging trajectories before evolving the ICs generated by the 47 nodes at full resolution.
+To do so, we generated the ICs at lower dark matter resolution, $m_{\rm DM}^{low} = 10^3 \unit{M_\odot}$, and evolved them.
 The coarser resolution makes these simulations run at around a tenth of the computational cost, enabling us to evolve each one for $5 \unit{Gyr}$ and check whether or not the progenitors merge.
-In addition, having the same initial conditions simulated using two different resolutions allows us to evaluate the resolution effects, as detailed in App. \ref{sec:app:resolution_DM}.
+In addition, having the same ICs simulated using two different resolutions allows us to evaluate the resolution effects, as is detailed in Appendix \ref{sec:app:resolution_DM}.